-Doctors Without Borders Recruitment Info Session for Midwives - San Francisco
+Put Your Ideals Into Practice: Doctors Without Borders Info Session - Washington DC

 Every day, Doctors Without Borders/Médecins Sans Frontières (MSF) aid workers from around the world provide assistance to people whose survival is threatened by violence, neglect, or catastrophe—treating those most in need regardless of political, religious, or economic interest.
 Whether an emergency involves armed conflicts or epidemics, malnutrition or natural disasters, MSF is committed to bringing quality medical care to people caught in crisis.